 The 2.7 square mile country called Liberland was just founded and its ruler is modeling his politics on the Tea Party movement.

 Vít Jedlička wasn’t happy with his home country, the Czech Republic, so he decided to start his own.
 He searched the world high and low for the perfect spot, and found it in a small piece of terra-nullius (no-man’s land) between Croatia and Serbia.
-He called his scant, 2.7-square mile (7 sq. km) kingdom Liberland.
+He called his scant, 2.7-square mile (7 square kilometers) kingdom Liberland.
 On April 13th of this year, Jedlička arrived in Liberland with his girlfriend and a childhood friend, put down a flag and claimed the territory.

 The euro-skeptic, who still presides over the libertarian-leaning Free Citizens Party in the Czech Republic, spoke exclusively with ATI on the six-month anniversary of Liberland’s founding.